blazej-bucha/charm/docs/src/introduction.rst

 * Computes Fourier coefficients of fully-normalized associated Legendre functions of the first kind up to ultra-high harmonic degrees.

-* Supports SIMD parallelization on the level of a single CPU core (AVX, AVX2, AVX-512 and NEON).
+* Supports SIMD parallelization on the level of a single CPU core (SSE4.1, AVX, AVX2, AVX-512 and NEON).

 * Supports `OpenMP <https://www.openmp.org/>`_ parallelization for
   shared-memory architectures.